-Hello, I’m Ralph Diaz, Secretary for the Department of Corrections and Rehabilitation.
-This is the second update that I’m going to provide you of where we are with this effort to fight COVID-19.
+Hello, I’m Ralph Diaz, Secretary for CDCR, (and) this is the second update that I’m going to provide you of where we are with this effort to fight COVID-19.
 And every one of you watching this video are providing an essential service to the state of California and to CDCR.

 As of this filming (April 7, 2020), we have 55 staff members throughout the state who have tested positive.
 I want to say thank you.
 I want to say thank you to all of you who continue to come in and provide an essential service.
 You’re providing services to a population that are going back home.